Who we are

 Everyone is welcome to Child.org drinks.
 If you know you're planning to pop along, it's handy if you can RSVP on Facebook.
 That way we can reserve an area in the pub if there are going to be lots of us.

-Child.org drinks are always on the first Thursday of the month in Harlem Soul, right next to our office, just up the road from Old Street station.
+Child.org drinks are always on the first Thursday of the month at The Three Crowns, right near our office, just up the road from Old Street station.
 To RSVP, check for the Facebook event and feel free to drop us an email at email@example.com to ask any questions or let us know you're coming.

 We are a wonderful, supportive family of doctors, tech geeks, writers, students, teachers, concierges, researchers, festival goers, charity workers, artists, accountants, school children, social workers, entrepreneurs...the list is endless and continues to grow as more and more incredible people join us on our mission.
 Put some faces to names: